fetchai/cosmos-sdk/x/staking/spec/02_state_transitions.md

 - set `Validator.Jailed` and update object
 - if jailed delete record from `ValidatorByPowerIndex`
 - if unjailed add record to `ValidatorByPowerIndex`

+## Producing Blocks

+A validator is `ProducingBlocks` if it is currently taking part in entropy generation and block production.
+It is possible for validators to have status `Bonded` and not `ProducingBlocks` if it has recently joined the validator pool and is only responsible for running the DKG.

 ## Delegations